top of page

 Book Comparisons

-Net Positive (Paul Polman and Andrew Winston)
+Net Positive by Paul Polman and Andrew Winston

-The Righteous Mind (Jonathan Haidt)
+The Righteous Mind by Jonathan Haidt

 Contact

-I'm always looking for feedback and exciting opportunities.
+I'm always looking for new and exciting opportunities.
 Let's connect.